XRPLF/xrpl-dev-portal/content/reference-rippled.md

 Different types of objects are uniquely identified in different ways:

-*Accounts* are identified by their [Address][], for example `"r9cZA1mLK5R5Am25ArfXFmqgNwjZgnfk59"`.
+*Accounts* are identified by their base-58 [Address][], for example `"r9cZA1mLK5R5Am25ArfXFmqgNwjZgnfk59"`.
 Addresses always start with "r".
-Many `rippled` methods also accept an un-encoded hex representation.
+Many `rippled` methods also accept a hexadecimal representation.

 *Transactions* are identified by a [Hash][] of the transaction's binary format.
 You can also identify a transaction by its sending account and [Sequence Number][].